 There are several big, fun-climbing trees at the Nature Center at Bonnet Springs Park.
 Photo by Charlotte Blanton

 Fall is the perfect time to explore Bonnet Springs Park in Lakeland.
 Stroll the beautiful nature trails, climb into a treehouse, venture through the treetops on a canopy walk, and explore an array of play areas all throughout the park.
 And did we mention it's FREE to visit?

 Visit the Dr. Phillips Center this October to see Mickey, Minnie, and your Disney Junior faves during Disney Junior Live on Tour: Costume Palooza.

 RELATED: Guide to ICON Park Orlando: An Icon of Entertainment

 Kids will love the SeaWorld Halloween Spooktacular this fall!
 Photo by Charlotte Blanton

 Even fish love Halloween!
-Make your way to SeaWorld any time in September and October for the attraction's holiday spectacular featuring candy, dancing, and mermaids!
+Make your way to SeaWorld in September and October for the attraction's holiday spectacular featuring candy, dancing, and mermaids!